 #5/ You want more freedom in your life

 I value my time a lot.
 I value who I spend it with, and what I’m doing with it.
 The idea of wasting an entire day making someone else rich, and being less than happy stuck in a cubicle or behind a counter/desk is not acceptable in any shape or form.
-For me anyway.
+For me anyway, and that explains why, even though I usually smile, may feel totally different.